 Geocaching is a sort of treasure hunt whereby you try to discover items that other people have left behind, and leave something of your own in its place.
 It’s a great way to get everyone outside together.
 You can check out your nearest geocache by looking online.

-If you’re fortunate enough to have a free community pool then take advantage of it.
-If not, there could be some local wild swimming locations you’ve never heard about before now.
+If you’re fortunate enough to live by the sea, or have a free community pool nearby, then take advantage of it!
+If not, there could be some local wild swimming locations nearby that are just waiting to be discovered!